Group leadership is a chance for you to share your knowledge of and interest in other cultures with an exceptional and diverse group of young people.

 Mid- to Late-June – Staff Training

-All leaders are required to attend the entirety of Staff Training in mid to late June, which takes place on the World Learning campus in Brattleboro, Vermont.
+All leaders are required to attend the entirety of Staff Training in mid to late June, which takes place in Washington, D.C.
 We will share more information about Staff Training dates during the application process.
-Leaders will travel to Vermont on the first day of Staff Training and when Staff Training concludes, most leaders will travel directly from Vermont to travel to their group’s U.S. departure airport.
-Some leaders may have several days’ break between the end of training and the start of their assigned program and will either stay on the World Learning campus or travel home.
+Leaders will travel to Washington, D.C. on the first day of Staff Training and when Staff Training concludes, most leaders will travel directly from Washington, D.C. to travel to their group’s U.S. departure airport.
+Some leaders may have several days’ break between the end of training and the start of their assigned program and will either stay at our staff training site or travel home.

 Staff Training provides leaders with a professional development opportunity in intercultural training which will prepare them to implement successful programs using World Learning’s experiential learning pedagogy.
 Leaders will be trained on effective leadership practices, how to monitor participants’ safety and welfare, and how to administer the program logistics and budget.
 Leaders will benefit from the insight of past and present leaders as well as World Learning’s professional network.